NAZRULHAKIM03/scientific-computing-python-lessons/README.md

-# Scientific-Computing-Python
+Scientific Computing with Python

-Projects and exercises completed as part of the Scientific Computing with Python course from freeCodeCamp
+This repository contains all the lesson exercises and practice code from the Scientific Computing with Python course by FreeCodeCamp.

+Each folder contains code written during the lessons

+This repository is separate from my Python Certification Projects repo, where I store the five final projects required for certification.